Neurotoxicology and Teratology

 Neurotoxicology and Teratology is a bimonthly peer-reviewed scientific journal covering research on the toxicological effects of chemical and physical agents on the nervous system.
 It was established in 1979 as Neurobehavioral Toxicology, was renamed to Neurobehavioral Toxicology and Teratology in 1981, and obtained its current title in 1987.
-It is published by Elsevier and the editor-in-chief is P.J.
-Bushnell (United States Environmental Protection Agency).
+It is published by Elsevier and the editor-in-chief is Gregg Stanwood (Florida State University).

 Abstracting and indexing

 The journal is abstracted and indexed in: